gatsbyjs/gatsby/packages/gatsby-transformer-remark/README.md

 ### Example: Excerpts

-If you don't want to use `pruneLength` for excerpts but a custom seperator, you can specify a `excerpt_separator`:
+If you don't want to use `pruneLength` for excerpts but a custom seperator, you can specify an `excerpt_separator`:

 ```javascript
 {